colinta/StrangeCase/README.rst

      +-order

 In this way, you get some variables for free just by naming your files with a date and/or order prefix.
-Later, you'll be able to write your own function that does this — and more!
-We are looking at the by-product of “configurators”, and they can access and modify the entire config for the node.
+We are looking at the by-product of “configurators”.
+They are passed the source file name and the config dictionary.
+There are some that *have* to run, and some that are optional but enabled by default.

-BUT, if you tried to run StrangeCase right now, you would get the following error::
+Anyway, if you tried to run StrangeCase right now, you would get the following error::

     $ scase